-In 2006, Pastor Jerry Palmquist retiredafter his wife, Inez, suddenly passed away.
-Although deeply saddened by the loss of its longtime pastor, River Valley began another pastoral search and in December 2006 Pastor Larry and Leslie Thorson accepted the call.
-Under Pastor Larry’s leadership asecond service was added offering a blended, classic worship style at 8:15 and contemporary worship at 10:45.
+In 2006, Rev. Jerry Palmquist retired after his wife, Inez, suddenly passed away.
+Although deeply saddened by the loss of its longtime pastor, River Valley began another pastoral search and in December 2006 Rev. Larry and Leslie Thorson accepted the call.
+Under Rev. Larry’s leadership a second service was added offering a blended, classic worship style at 8:15 and contemporary worship at 10:45.

-On July 31, 2013, Pastor Tyler Amburgy left to take a position closer to family.
-On August 1, 2013, Rev. David (with Nancy) Zimbelman became the 4th Senior Pastor at River Valley.
+On July 31, 2013, Tyler Amburgy left to take a position closer to family.
+On August 1, 2013, Rev. Dave (with Nancy) Zimbelman became the 4th Senior Pastor at River Valley.
 In preparation for their arrival, extensive redecorating and refurbishing was done at the parsonage by many volunteers.

 With continued strong attendance, beginning in 2014, a part-time bookkeeping position was added to the office staff and in June 2014, Caleb and Liz Atkins joined the pastoral staff as Pastor of Student Ministries.